Greco-Bactrian Kingdom: History

+Origins

+Bactria was inhabited by Greek settlers since the time of Darius I, when the majority of the population of Barca, in Cyrenaica, was deported to the region for refusing to surrender assassins.
+Greek influence increased under Xerxes I, after the descendants of Greek priests who had once lived near Didyma (western Asia Minor) were forcibly relocated in Bactria, and later on with other exiled Greeks, most of them prisoners of war.
+Greek communities and language were already common in the area by the time that Alexander the Great conquered Bactria in 328 BC.

 Independence and Diodotid dynasty

-Diodotus, the satrap of Bactria (and probably the surrounding provinces) founded the Greco-Bactrian Kingdom when he seceded from the Seleucid Empire around 250 BC and became King Diodotus I of Bactria.
+Diodotus, the satrap of Bactria (and probably the surrounding provinces) founded the Greco-Bactrian Kingdom when he seceded from the Seleucid Empire around 250 BC and became Basileus, or king Diodotus I of Bactria.
 The preserved ancient sources (see below) are somewhat contradictory, and the exact date of Bactrian independence has not been settled.
 Somewhat simplified, there is a high chronology (c.
 255 BC) and a low chronology (c.
-246 BC) for Diodotos' secession.
-The high chronology has the advantage of explaining why the Seleucid king Antiochus II issued very few coins in Bactria, as Diodotos would have become independent there early in Antiochus' reign.
+246 BC) for Diodotus' secession.
+The high chronology has the advantage of explaining why the Seleucid king Antiochus II issued very few coins in Bactria, as Diodotus would have become independent there early in Antiochus' reign.
 On the other hand, the low chronology, from the mid-240s BC, has the advantage of connecting the secession of Diodotus I with the Third Syrian War, a catastrophic conflict for the Seleucid Empire.

-The new kingdom, highly urbanized and considered one of the richest of the Orient (opulentissimum illud mille urbium Bactrianum imperium "The extremely prosperous Bactrian empire of the thousand cities"), was to further grow in power and engage in territorial expansion to the east and the west:
+The new kingdom, highly urbanized and considered one of the richest of the Orient (opulentissimum illud mille urbium Bactrianum imperium "The extremely prosperous Bactrian empire of the thousand cities", according to the historian Justin), was to further grow in power and engage in territorial expansion to the east and the west:

 In 247 BC, the Ptolemaic empire (the Greek rulers of Egypt following the death of Alexander the Great) captured the Seleucid capital, Antioch.
 In the resulting power vacuum, Andragoras, the Seleucid satrap of Parthia, proclaimed independence from the Seleucids, declaring himself king.
 A decade later, he was defeated and killed by Arsaces of Parthia, leading to the rise of a Parthian Empire.
 This cut Bactria off from contact with the Greek world.
 Overland trade continued at a reduced rate, while sea trade between Greek Egypt and Bactria developed.

 Diodotus was succeeded by his son Diodotus II, who allied himself with the Parthian Arsaces in his fight against Seleucus II: